Wong Pow Nee

-Tan Sri Michael Wong Pow Nee (7 October 1911 – 31 August 2002) was a Malaysian politician and diplomat.
+Wong Pow Nee (7 October 1911 – 31 August 2002) was a Malaysian politician and diplomat.
 He was Penang's first Chief Minister, serving from 1957 to 1969 and Malaysia's first Ambassador to Rome.

 Early history

 He was born in Bukit Mertajam, Penang, as the son of ethnic Penangite Chinese parents of Hakka descent, namely Cecilia Foo Nguk Yin and John Wong Ee Chin, a hardworking timber merchant cum building developer who both were of the Catholic faith.

-He was educated first at the Chinese Jit Sin Primary School then the Anglo-Chinese School and after that at St. Xavier's Institution from which he graduated in 1933.
+He was firstly educated at Jit Sin Chinese Primary School, then he went on to the Anglo-Chinese School and after that, he finished his secondary education St. Xavier's Institution from which he graduated in 1933.

 Instead of pursuing further studies abroad, Wong Pow Nee went to work as a clerk at the Bukit Mertajam Catholic Benevolent Society.
 In 1935, he took up a clerical position with the Sin Ban Guan Bus Company, but the company folded not long after and Wong Pow Nee embarked on a very different career.
 Between 1937 and 1943, he taught English at St. Mary's Mission School at Permatang Tinggi.
 In 1945, he taught English at Kim Sen Primary School in Bukit Mertajam.
 At the same time he enrolled in a Teachers Training Course from which he graduated in 1947.